-For example, to combine trees with grazing final spacings should be less than 150 stems per hectare to encourage grass growth right up to the base of the tree.
+To combine trees with grazing, final spacings should be no more than 150 stems per hectare to encourage grass growth right up to the base of the tree.
 The trees should be pruned to six metres or higher to maintain grass growth and produce quality timber.

-Initial planting - how many do I plant to achieve the desired final crop?
+Initial stocking - how many trees do I plant to achieve the desired final crop?

-Stocking rates for radiata pine can be as low as 600 stems per hectare, with less than a third of these thinned.
-Other species are more costly to establish because much higher stocking rates are needed to produce straight, vigorous final crop trees.
+Initial stocking rates for radiata pine can be as low as 600 stems per hectare, with less than a third of these thinned.
+Other species are more costly to establish because much higher stocking rates are required to produce straight, vigorous final crop trees.

-Trees are usually set out in grid patterns.
+Trees are usually set out in a grid pattern.
 Depending on spacing, pruning may be carried out on as many as three times the final crop number.

 Usually this system is better for higher stocking rates in plantation forestry where less thinning is required.

 Using this system, high value trees like blackwood Acacia melanoxylon, eucalypt, totara, kauri or rimu are planted in lines cut in scrub or gorse.

 This provides the seedling with a lightwell and encourages the tree to grow straight for the light, without heavy side branches.
 Trees planted in this situation will generally have a trunk free of branches to the height of the surrounding scrub.

 - As early as possible: Order seedling trees.
 Some varieties may be sold out up to two years ahead, so the sooner trees are ordered the better.